With thousands of breast cancer charities competing for donations, it can be difficult to know which one will make the greatest impact.

 Young Survival Coalition

-About 74 percent of the YSC's funds go directly toward their programs and services.
+About 77.8% of their money funds programs and services.

 Financial assistance for people with breast cancer

 The Pink Fund provide financial assistance for people receiving active treatment for breast cancer.